David Vine Professor Department of Anthropology

 BA, Sociology, Wesleyan University

-- English and proficient French, Morisyen (Mauritian Kreol), Seselwa (Seychelles Kreol); some Spanish and Italian
+English and decent French, Morisyen (Mauritian Kreol), Seselwa (Seychelles Kreol); some Spanish and Italian

 I am the author of The United States of War: A Global History of America’s Endless Conflicts, from Columbus to the Islamic State (University of California Press, 2020), which is the third in a trilogy of books about war and peace, US foreign policy, and human rights.
-The prior books in the trilogy are Island of Shame: The Secret History of the U.S. Military Base on Diego Garcia (Princeton University Press, 2009) and Base Nation: How U.S. Military Bases Abroad Harm America and the World (Metropolitan/Holt, 2015).
+The United States of War was a finalist for the 2020 L.A.
+Times Book Prize for History.
+The prior books in this trilogy are Island of Shame: The Secret History of the U.S. Military Base on Diego Garcia (Princeton University Press, 2009) and Base Nation: How U.S. Military Bases Abroad Harm America and the World (Metropolitan/Holt, 2015).

 More broadly, my work focuses on issues including inequality, social movements, forced displacement, refugees, US military bases abroad, race, ethnicity, gender, class, sexuality, and nationalism.